qcjxberin/SharpRUDP/README.md

 Custom C# implementation of a Reliable UDP (RUDP) algorithm.

+### Warning

+SharpRUDP is undergoing some heavy structural changes, connections and events will be channel-based, please advise not to use for production environments until this change is done.

+## Intro

 This project was born because I spent around 2 weeks working on a side project which required reliable UDP packet transmission, and the current options out there weren't up to the task.
 Why?

 - **Codeplex RUDP:** It looks great, but too complicated for using it in a simple app.